igniterealtime/Smack/documentation/extensions/messagemarkup.md

 Note: If you add an entry, the start value MUST be equal to the end value of the previous added entry!

-To end the list, call `lbuilder.endList()`, which will return the MessageMarkup builder.
+To end the list, call `lbuilder.endList()`, which will return the MessageElement builder.

 To create a block quote, call `builder.setBlockQuote(start, end)`.